-Today is January 15 and the Navigate the Chaos question to consider is “what deep survival traits do you have?”
+Today is January 15 and the Navigate the Chaos question to consider is “how often do you assess what deep survival traits you have?”
 When confronted with a life-threatening situation, 90 percent of people freeze or panic while the remaining 10 percent stay cool, focused, and alive.
 In Deep Survival: Who Lives, Who Dies and Why, Laurence Gonzales uncovers the biological and psychological reasons people risk their lives and why some are better at it than others.

 In the first part of the book, the author talks to dozens of thrill-seekers—mountain climbers, sailors, jet pilots—and they all say the same thing: danger is a great rush.
 “Fear can be fun,” Gonzales writes.
 “It can make you feel more alive, because it is an integral part of saving your own life.”

 To explain why and how those 10 percent lived, Gonzales identified 12 traits that disaster survivors have in common: